dojo/docs/dijit/form/ValidationTextBox.rst

 #format dojo_rst

-dijit.form.ValidatingTextBox
+dijit.form.ValidationTextBox
 ============================

 :Status: Draft
 :Version: 1.0
 :Author: CraigRiecke

-A ValidatingTextBox by itself '''will not''' prevent invalid entries from submission.
+A ValidationTextBox by itself '''will not''' prevent invalid entries from submission.
 To ensure they're not, simply surround your form with a dijit.form.Form widget

-ValidationTextBoxes usually use Regular Expression validation, as in the following examples:
+ValidationTextBox widgets usually use Regular Expression validation, as in the following examples:

 .. cv-compound::